 Telecom companies that provide enterprise solutions can streamline their invoicing, market sizing, or asset valuation processes with the same solution.
 With the solution in place, the firms can focus on capturing the smallest unit of data consumption and transmission across their services.

-Instead of offering a blanket pricing across services, the telecom companies can provide real-time data on consumption as well as services like SMS with respect to subscriber information and provide accurate billing information.
+Instead of offering blanket pricing across services, the telecom companies can provide real-time data on consumption as well as services like SMS with respect to subscriber information and provide accurate billing information.
 The solutions can also shorten the lead-time for third-party mobile top-ups.

 - Public Connectivity Platforms

-Connectivity solutions like public WiFi systems often tend to have either time-based charges or data-consumption based segments for charging the users.
-Across these touch points, which are commonly available at airports, malls, and other public places, the infrastructure operating companies can provide more tailored and usage-based WiFi-consumption charges.
+Connectivity solutions like public WiFi systems often tend to have either time-based charges or data-consumption-based segments for charging the users.
+Across these touchpoints, which are commonly available at airports, malls, and other public places, the infrastructure operating companies can provide more tailored and usage-based WiFi consumption charges.
 Users can get real-time information on their usage and corresponding charges, instead of overpaying for the entire timeframe or unused data.

-Virtual and digitally-connected cards, wallets, virtual payment systems, and APIs can run automated, accurate, and quicker payment processing operations.
+Virtual and digitally connected cards, wallets, virtual payment systems, and APIs can run automated, accurate, and quicker payment processing operations.
 With a more reliable and consistent real-time processing system, fintech products can provide instant trade settlements between buyers and sellers, without having to take credit risk with prolonged transactions.

-To succeed in the API monetization landscape, there is a need to adjust, tweak and try-out multiple dry runs to arrive at a best option.
+To succeed in the API monetization landscape, there is a need to adjust, tweak and try-out multiple dry runs to arrive at the best option.
 With an external counter service approach, now we have established that the enterprises can technically implement real-time processing without affecting the existing setup.
 This method can be accomplished in public, private, hybrid, or multi-cloud environments, as an add-on or stand-alone solution.